camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 Hana-style programming, but the unrolling semantics work for our purposes as well.

-While this language construct isn't strictly necessary for CXP-reflexper, we think it greatly simplifies code that would otherwise require complex library facilities.
+While this language construct isn't strictly necessary for CXP-reflexpr, we think it greatly simplifies code that would otherwise require complex library facilities.